-1 General Recommendations of the Second Hemispheric Report
+1. General Recommendations of the Hemispheric Report

-23. In its Second Hemispheric Report (MESECVI, 2012), the Committee issued a total of 42 recommendations, 20 grouped in six areas: legislation; national plans; access to justice; specialized services; budgets; and information and statistics.
-Those areas resulted from the Mechanism's First Multilateral Evaluation Round, and the areas, in turn, served as the basis for the launch of the Second Multilateral Evaluation Round (evaluation and follow-up stages).
-The First Hemispheric Report provided, based on those areas, a general assessment of the conditions in which the region's women exercised the rights enshrined in the Convention, and the Second Hemispheric Report analyzes regional progress based on those 42 recommendations.
+22 In its Second Hemispheric Report (MESECVI, 2012), the Committee issued a total of 42 recommendations, 20 grouped in six areas: legislation; national plans; access to justice; specialized services; budget; and information and statistics.
+Those areas resulted from the Mechanism's first consultation round, and the areas, in turn, served as the basis for the launch of the Second Evaluation and Follow-up Round.
+The first Hemispheric Report provided, based on those areas, a general assessment of the conditions in which the region's women exercised the rights enshrined in the Convention, and the Second Hemispheric Report analyzes regional progress based on those 42 recommendations.